nadiakempers/Solarsystem-realisation/README.md

 # Solar System Realisation & Validation

-This repository contains code to generate a realistic solar system particle set using data from NASA/JPL, simulate it using the AMUSE framework, and compare positions and velocities against JPL's own ephemerides.
+This repository contains code to generate a realistic solar system particle set using data from NASA/JPL, simulate it using the **AMUSE framework**, and compare positions and velocities against JPL's own ephemerides.

 ## 🚀 Features